-The General Practice Fellowship is an NHS England funded 2-year programme of support for newly qualified GPs and GPNs beginning careers in General Practice.
-We are delivering the scheme in Cambridgeshire and Peterborough to help practices attract, support and retain tomorrow’s clinical team, with uplifted funding to practices participating from April 2021.
-See below for full details.
+The General Practice Fellowship is an NHS England funded 2-year programme of support for newly qualified GPs, GPNs and ACPs beginning careers in General Practice.
+We are delivering the scheme in Cambridgeshire and Peterborough to help practices attract, support and retain tomorrow’s clinical team.

 Who is the General Practice Fellowship for?

-The General Practice Fellowship scheme is open to any newly qualified GP or GPN who:
+The General Practice Fellowship scheme is open to any newly qualified GP, GPN or ACP who:

 Application and funding is via the employing practice (there is no funding direct to fellows), see below for further information.